Skip to main content

 Agents remember past investigations through a three-tier memory system:

-This means an agent can say: "This pattern is similar to the APT29 campaign we investigated three weeks ago, where we found..."
+An agent can surface past context like: "This pattern is similar to the APT29 campaign we investigated three weeks ago."

 4. Collaboration